ikidata/model-monday/README.md

 ## Introduction

-This repository contains the code used in Model Monday, fully optimized for execution in the Databricks environment.
-Please note that this is intended for demonstration purposes and includes multiple interesting features.
-However, the code can be easily modified for various use cases.
-Current Modules:
+The repository contains the code used in Model Monday, fully optimized for execution in the Databricks environment.
+Please note that this is intended for demonstration purposes and includes several interesting features, though some may be unoptimized.
+The code is easily modifiable for a variety of use cases.
+Current modules include:
 1) E1 - Llama 3.1.

 ## Solution Architecture